Tori-coder/yarn-is-life/README.md

 Work has begun on a "learn to crochet" page featuring original learn-to-crochet instructions and images, not linking to any external sites.
 It will need to be styled and a link to it added in the header.

+There was originally a youtube video embedded using an iframe in index.html, which was later removed (see ["unfixed bugs"](#unfixed-bugs)).
+I will reintroduce the video after submission and am researching how to resolve the errors thrown up by the iframe.

 In future, the mailing list form will link to a database.

 ## UX